exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 ### Installing Certificates in MySQL

 By default, the MySQL server on Ubuntu comes with a self-signed certificate.
+Since self-signed certificates don't originate from a CA the client knows, clients will be prompted to trust them.

-Our next job will be to use the certificates we previously created.
+This is a bad practice, and since we already went through the trouble of creating our own certificates, our next job will be to use them with MySQL.

 1. Install the CA certificate centrally:
    ```shell